pinecone-io/terraform-provider-pinecone/README.md

 }
 ```

-### Pinecone API Key
+### Authentication

-Your Pinecone API Key is required to use the Terraform Provider.
-There are a
-couple of ways to configure this.
+The Terraform Provider for Pinecone supports two types of authentication depending on the operations you need to perform:

+#### Regular Operations (Indexes, Collections)

+For managing indexes and collections, you need a Pinecone API Key.

-### As a `PINECONE_API_KEY` environment variable
+##### As a `PINECONE_API_KEY` environment variable

 You can configure the Pinecone client using environment variables to avoid
 setting sensitive values in the Terraform configuration file.
 To do so, set